zaimzahisham/newmedica/project-state.md

 ### ✅ RECENT STABILITY FIXES

+*   **State Management**: Migrated authentication and cart state to Zustand, resolving inconsistencies in the account page, cart view, and product details components.
 *   **Cart Functionality**: The entire cart flow has been refactored and is now fully functional.
 State is managed globally with Zustand and synchronized with the backend.
+*   **UI Refinements**: Replaced standard browser alerts with a consistent, custom alert system for better user experience.
 *   **Product Detail Page**: Fixed a runtime error (`params should be awaited`) that occurred when navigating to the product detail page (`/products/[id]`).

 ### ✅ COMPLIANT Features (Working as per GEMINI.md / Warp.md)